Changing rates of GBS infection in babies

 - 1 baby a week survives with long-term disability

-The potentially preventable early-onset group B Strep infections (in babies aged 0-6 days) are shown in the blue bar.
-It is these that the risk-based prevention strategy had been expected to reduce.
+The potentially preventable early-onset group B Strep infections (in babies aged 0-6 days) are shown in the blue bar – the infections that the risk-based prevention strategy had been expected to reduce.

 The rate of late-onset group B Strep infections (in babies aged 7-90 days), shown in the red bar, has also increased.
 Sadly, these cannot currently be prevented.